move-elevator/typo3-login-warning/README.md

 The IP address will be stored and can be hashed for privacy reasons.
 You can also define a whitelist of IP addresses that will not trigger a warning.
 An IP geolocation lookup and a device information check can be enabled to add more information to the notification email.

+> [!IMPORTANT]
+> Keep in mind, that this detector stores hashed IP addresses in the database table `tx_typo3loginwarning_iplog` to track known IPs.

 **Configuration Options:**